The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [I.13] „Poslušně hlásím, pane feldkurát,“ poznamenal Švejk, „že je to hotovej nezmar, jako nějakej Boušek z Libně.
 Vosumnáctkrát za večer ho vyhodili od ,Exnerů’, a vždycky se jim tam vrátil, že tam zapomněl fajfku.

-The Prague section of the society was founded 28 April 1892.
-In 1896 the institution was located in Ječná ulice 505/2 (see kostel svátého Ignáce), with father Father Jemelka as chairman.
+The Prague section of the society was founded on 28 April 1892.
+In 1896 the institution was located in Ječná ulice 505/2 (see kostel svatého Ignáce), with Father Jemelka as chairman.
 In 1907 and 1910 the address was Ve Smečkách 1354/32, not far from Vodičkova ulice (where Feldkurat Katz and Švejk drove past in their horse cab).
-The building no longer exists and the site is used by Hotel Fenix.
+The building has since been demolished and the site is now occupied by Hotel Fenix.

 Quote(s) from the novel